acolytec3/ArMob/README.md

 # ArMob

-A mobile browser for the permaweb
+A mobile wallet/browser for the permaweb

 ## Getting Started